J. Jayalalithaa

 The AIADMK returned to power in 2001, although Jayalalithaa was personally disbarred from contesting due to the corruption cases.
-Within a few months of her taking oath as chief minister, in September 2001, she was disqualified from holding office and forced to cede the chair to minister O. Panneerselvam.
+Within a few months of her taking oath as chief minister, in September 2001, she was disqualified from holding office and forced to cede the chair to loyalist O. Panneerselvam.
 Upon her acquittal six months later, Jayalalithaa returned as chief minister to complete her term.
-Noted for its ruthlessness to political opponents, many of whom were arrested in midnight raids, her government grew unpopular.
+Noted for its ruthlessness to political opponents including M. Karunanidhi, many of whom were arrested in midnight raids, her government grew unpopular.
 Another period (2006–11) in the opposition followed, before Jayalalithaa was sworn in as chief minister for the fourth time after the AIADMK swept the 2011 assembly election.

 Her government received attention for its extensive social-welfare agenda, which included several subsidised "Amma"-branded goods such as canteens, bottled water, salt and cement.
 Three years into her tenure, she was convicted in a disproportionate-assets case, rendering her disqualified to hold office.
 She returned as chief minister after being acquitted in May 2015.
 In the 2016 assembly election, she became the first Tamil Nadu chief minister since M.G.R in 1984 to be voted back into office.
 That September, she fell severely ill and, following 75 days of hospitalisation, died on 5 December 2016 due to cardiac arrest and became the first female chief minister in India to die in office.